oskar456/poepi/README.md

-PoEpi -- multi purpose shield for Raspberry Pi
+PoEpi: a multi purpose shield for Raspberry Pi
 ==============================================

 This is a peripheral board for [Raspberry Pi](http://www.raspberrypi.org) with